 top of page

-Check it before using hair relaxers.
+Consider this before using hair relaxers.

 • The first chemical hair relaxer: